creativenucleus/tic-80-demo-workshop/readme.md

 ### Other

-PS Enough made a [general demoscene getting started doc](https://github.com/psenough/teach_yourself_demoscene_in_14_days).
+PSEnough made a [general demoscene getting started doc](https://github.com/psenough/teach_yourself_demoscene_in_14_days).
 When you're a bit more embedded, they produce [monthly reports](https://www.youtube.com/@psenough) on the demoscene, featuring releases and demoparties.

+### Sound

+The workshop covered some starting points for visual effects.
+For sound, see the `music` and `sfx` calls [Under 'sound' in the API]([https://github-wiki-see.page/m/nesbox/TIC-80/wiki/API#sound](https://github.com/nesbox/TIC-80/wiki/API#sound).
+There is documenation for the [SFX Editor](https://github.com/nesbox/TIC-80/wiki/SFX-Editor).
+The Music Editor (Tracker) generally doesn't have a great reputation, but some do get some brilliant things out of it.
+[PSEnough's Music editor intro tutorial](https://www.youtube.com/watch?v=V9oAccwjeDA) is recommended, and there's an explanation and good guide to the effects modifiers in the [Music Editor documentation](https://github.com/nesbox/TIC-80/wiki/Music-Editor).

+If you'd like to go low-level, and poke/peek stuff, check out the [Sound register documentation](https://github.com/nesbox/TIC-80/wiki/RAM#sound-registers).
+[The code in this cart](https://tic80.com/play?cart=807) may help you pick it apart.
+This [music visualiser](https://tic80.com/play?cart=115) may also illuminate.

 ### Communities